MiniGraph Playground – Executive Summary

 describe graph

-The environment is intentionally playful and exploratory, encouraging incremental modeling and validation.
+The environment is intentionally playful and exploratory, designed to encourage incremental modeling and validation.

 Testing and Dry-Run Execution